qlu-lab/TITANS/README.md

 $ mkdir Results ## under TITANS/
 ```

-and use the toy data under `Example` to conduct a trio-based TWAS on a `FAKE_GENE` on chromosome 1 in `FAKE_TISSUE`, the GE imputation model for this fake gene is under `Example/weight.FAKE_TISSUE.FAKE_GENE.txt`.
+and use the toy data under `Example` to conduct a trio-based TWAS on a `FAKE_GENE` on chromosome 1 in `FAKE_TISSUE`, the gene expression imputation model for this fake gene is under `Example/weight.FAKE_TISSUE.FAKE_GENE.txt`, and the QCed vcf file and fam file are under `./Example/FAKEDATA.vcf` and `./Example/FAKEDATA.fam` respectively.

 ```bash
 $ Rscript TITANS.assoc.R \